CiscoDevNet/roomdevices-macros-samples/Camera control with wide angle view/README.md

 # Camera Controls
-Allows the user to control multiple cameras using the Touch 10.
+Allows the user to control multiple cameras using the touch controller.
 It also shows how to do simple video compositing stitching two cameras together as one wide angle image.

-As a bonus it also shows how to control whatever camera(s) are selected as the main source with one single in-room control.
+As a bonus, it also shows how to control whatever camera(s) are selected as the main source from one single UI extension.

 ---
-Snapshot of Touch 10 Home Screen Panel for the camera control selector:
+Snapshot of Touch Controller Home Screen Panel for the camera control selector:
 ![Sample In-Room Control Screenshot](camera_controls_touch10.png)
 ---